SEACrowd/seacrowd-datahub/DATALOADER.md

 #### Running & Debugging:
-You can run your data loader script during development by appending the following statement to your code (if you have your dataloader folder initialized using previous bash script, it already includes this):
+You can run your data loader script during development by appending the following statement to your code (if you have your dataloader folder initialized using previous bash script, it already includes this, else you may add these by yourself):

 ```python
 if __name__ == "__main__":